pingcap/docs/v3.0/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind.md

 This tutorial shows how to deploy [TiDB Operator](https://github.com/pingcap/tidb-operator) and a TiDB cluster in Kubernetes on your laptop (Linux or macOS) using [kind](https://kind.sigs.k8s.io/).

 kind is a tool for running local Kubernetes clusters using Docker containers as cluster nodes.
 It is developed for testing local Kubernetes clusters, initially targeting the conformance tests.
-The cluster version depends on the node image that your kind version uses, but you can specify the image to be used for the nodes and choose any other published version.
+The Kubernetes cluster version depends on the node image that your kind uses, and you can specify the image to be used for the nodes and choose any other published version.
 Refer to [Docker hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.

 > **Warning:**
 >